TomonobuHayakawa/spresense/sdk/README.md

-Welcome to SPRITZER SDK

-# Overview

 Spritzer is the code name of the product CXD5602 produced by Sony Semiconductor Solutions Corporation.
-The CXD5602 is a ARM arhitecture SoC, including many peripherals for IoT and wearable solutions.
+The CXD5602 is ARM powered SoC, including many peripherals for IoT and wearable solutions.

 SPRITZER SDK is based on NuttX.
-So please refer to original NuttX site to see basic kernel information.
+So please refer to [original NuttX site](http://www.nuttx.org/) to see basic kernel information.

 This SDK constructed by series of libraies, drivers and architecture specific code, these helps to you getting started and create faster for your products.

-## Directory structure
+# Directory structure

 ```
 sdk